free consultation

 hello world!

-Probate Litigation
+Cleveland Probate Litigation Attorney

-Probate Litigation Attorney in Cleveland
+Probate Litigation Attorney in Ohio

 There are many reasons why a probate estate requires litigation.

 The Law Offices of Daniel McGowan, LLC is a full-service law practice, with extensive experience in the areas of litigation and trial practice, elder law, and probate law and trust law.
-Daniel McGowan has built a reputation for being accessible and for his thoughtful and innovative manner in solving probate problems and other civil disputes.
+Probate litigation attorney Daniel McGowan has built a reputation for being accessible and for his thoughtful and innovative manner in solving probate problems and other civil disputes.

 In its simplest form, the probate process is meant to settle the debts of a decedent and to distribute remaining assets in accordance with a Last Will and Testament, or lacking a Will, in accordance with Ohio law.